metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/16-gatekeeper.md

 The Gatekeeper guard contains the following settings:

 - **Gatekeeper Network**: The public key of the Gatekeeper Network that will be used to check the validity of the minting wallet.
 For instance, you may use the "**Civic Captcha Pass**" Network — which ensures the minting wallet has passed a captcha — by using the following address: `ignREusXmGrscGNUesoU9mxfds9AiYTezUKex2PsZV6`.
 - **Expire On Use**: Whether we should mark the Gateway Token of the minting wallet as expired after the NFT has been minting.
-    - When set to `true`, they will need to go through the Gatekeeper Network again in order to mint another NFT.
+    - When set to `true`, they will need to go through the Gatekeeper Network again to mint another NFT.
     - When set to `false`, they will be able to mint another NFT until the Gateway Token expires naturally.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>